distortednet/redditcontentinator/README.md

  - Input a subreddit manually
  - Reverse the sort order so new posts load in on top of old posts.
 Default is new posts load under default posts.
  - Sort by hot/new/rising/etc
+ - search user posts and comments
+ - search for post title or body+title
+ - audio notifications on new posts

 Download by clicking "clone or download" and downloading the zip file, or click here: https://github.com/distortednet/redditcontentinator/archive/master.zip

 This requires no server, and can run locally.
 Browser compatibility not guarenteed.